 How to Make Chicken Karahi – Some Tips & Tricks

 - As it is mentioned in the recipe card below, it’s ideal that you use bone in chicken.
 The reason for this is that traditionally this easy chicken karahi recipe is made with bone in chicken, and it is what makes the dish more flavorful.
 However, you may use boneless chicken breasts or thighs (chopped into cubes) to make this recipe.
 I would personally suggest boneless chicken thighs if you do not want to use bone in chicken for this recipe.

 - Since the main flavor base comes from the tomatoes in this recipe, make sure to use very ripe tomatoes.

 - You will notice that in the recipe card there is no mention of adding water or any other liquid to make the gravy.
 The gravy (although there’s not a lot of it) only comes from the tomatoes.
 Please do not add water to curry, as it will impact the flavor of this chicken karahi and will basically water down the flavor.

 - For most recipes originating from the subcontinent, the main flavor of cooking comes from a cooking process called bhunnai which is basically cooking the recipe until you can clearly see the oil separate from the curry.
 For this Easy Chicken Karahi Recipe, we do this twice, once when we add the spices (which ensures the spices are cooked) and as a last step too.
 This is what brings out the most flavor in any curry, and is an important step so do not skip it please!

-- While the chopped cilantro / coriander and jalapeno are optional, I believe they do add a lot of punch to the recipe and therefore highly recommend not skipping them.
+- While the chopped cilantro / coriander and green chilli are optional, I believe they do add a lot of punch to the recipe and therefore highly recommend not skipping them.